Skip to content

 Prerequisites Assignment 1 completed, Python basics

 Why package management exists, how dependency resolution works, and when to use pip vs conda vs uv.
-By the end you'll be able to create reproducible Python environments for any project.
+By the end you'll be able to create reproducible Python environments for any project — and you'll understand why that's a solved problem you no longer have to re-solve.

 Part 0: What is a Package?